KaustubhKaushik26/financial-document-analyzer-debug/README.md

 ### 2.1 tools.py :

 **Identified Issue:**
 The tools available to the AI agents were not functional.
 The file contained placeholder classes that had no actual logic implemented.
-The primary tool for reading files would cause the application to crash with a NameError because of a missing library import.
+The primary tool for reading files was causing the application to crash with a NameError because of a missing library import.

 **Implemented Solution:**
 All of the original, non-working code was removed.
 It was replaced with two standard, pre-built, and reliable tools from the crewai_tools library: `FileReadTool` to handle reading the content of the uploaded PDF, and `SerperDevTool` to allow the agents to perform internet searches.